Home » Our People » Missioners » Profile – Peg Vamosy

 Peg works in the rural community of Monte San Juan, where the parish is focused on helping people live out their own baptismal call to mission.
 This includes continual formation and involvement of lay people in liturgical, prophetic and social ministries, and Peg takes an active role especially in the social ministry area.
 In particular, she works within the agricultural ministry and the environmental ministry.
 The agricultural group learns about sustainable agriculture techniques and their implementation to promote food sovereignty and food security, critical issues for people who live on marginal land with limited resources.

 Peg relates: “It is so rewarding to hear members of our group tell others about their successes.
-For example: One woman pointed out all the changes her family has made, just to the small lot around their home.
+For example, one woman pointed out all the changes her family has made, just to the small lot around their home.
 Before she joined the ag ministry, they just tossed garbage over the bank, let the chickens run everywhere and had a bunch of weeds growing over most of the steep yard.
 But now the trash is collected, chickens are fenced in, there are two fish ponds, worm production (for fish and chicken feed and fertilizer production), and terraced vegetables on all the slopes of the yard!
 Most importantly, she is proud to say that now her family eats healthier because they consume what they themselves produce organically.”

 Peg’s environmental ministry aims to increase awareness of environmental issues and to seek ways to respond to them.
-This includes an annual collection of empty pesticide containers, promoting recycling of bottles and cans, encouraging reforestation, and getting the message out that the planet is in danger.
-Pope Francis’ encyclical Laudato Sí, On Care for Our Common Home has been an invaluable tool and a continuing source of inspiration and direction.
-Peg and other ministry members often speak for a few minutes before Sunday Masses to read parts of the encyclical and explain it in everyday terms.
-They also conduct training sessions and workshops on solid waste disposal, biodiversity, pesticide safety, water conservation, and more.
+This includes the collection of empty pesticide containers, promoting recycling of bottles and cans, and encouraging reforestation and water conservation.
+Pope Francis’ encyclical “Laudato Sí’, on Care for Our Common Home.” has been an invaluable tool and a continuing source of inspiration and direction.
+The members of the parish ministry have been the major force behind coordinating the efforts by different local and national government and community residents and water users to develop a watershed management plan for one of the rivers in the community.
+They also conduct training sessions and workshops to promote environmental awareness.

 Personal Data:

-Peg served as a Peace Corps Volunteer in Ecuador, worked as the Farm Project Director for the Ft.
+Peg served as a Peace Corps volunteer in Ecuador, worked as the Farm Project Director for the Ft.
 McDowell Indian community and lived on their reservation in Arizona.
 She taught at El Zamorano (Pan-American Agricultural School) in Honduras, served as pastoral assistant in a rural parish in Honduras, and worked for the New York State Migrant Education Program.